ddialliance/sdtl/SDTH/doc/content/Inferring Derivations.markdown

 - In some programming languages, the names of data objects can be assigned dynamically during execution of the program.

 - Data objects created or changed during execution of a program may  depend upon data.
-When a dataframe is "reshaped" from "long" to "wide", the number of columns in the resulting dataframe depends upon the data.
-A program may include loops or branches depending on logical conditions evaluated during execution.
+When a dataframe is "reshaped" from "long" to "wide", the number of columns in the resulting "wide" dataframe depends upon the data.
+A program may include loops or branches depending on logical conditions evaluated during execution that add or delete columns in a dataframe.

 There are several ways to make unmentioned or dynamically created data objects visible, so that they are correctly described in SDTH.